redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 1. Make sure sshd service is installed and running.

-2. The user performing all of the installation steps on the virt host needs to have password-less sudo enabled. **This step is NOT optional, you must create an additional user.
-Do not run the rest of the steps as root.**
+2. The user performing all of the installation steps on the virt host needs to have sudo enabled.
+You can use an existing user or use the following commands to create a new user called **stack** with password-less sudo enabled. **Do not run the rest of the steps in this guide as root.**

        sudo useradd stack
        sudo passwd stack  # specify a password